Laparoscopic Gastric Band Surgery

 Complications specific to a gastric band operation are listed here:

-How long does it take to get better from surgery?
+How long to recover from surgery?

 Is the gastric band operation reversible?

 Typically, the intention is for the gastric band to remain in place permanently, increasing the likelihood of effective weight loss and its maintenance.
 Nonetheless, the band can be removed whenever necessary; however, weight regain is probable upon removal.